 The signature injury of modern warfare is mild traumatic brain injury (mTBI).
-Blast exposure is the leading cause of mTBI for US forces deployed to Afghanistan and Iraq in Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), and Operation New Dawn (OND).
-The estimated prevalence of mTBI among returning service members is quite high, ranging from 15.2% to 22.8%.2-4 Acute symptoms of mTBI include headaches, dizziness, fatigue, irritability, confusion, memory problems, and sleep disturbances.
+Blast exposure is the leading cause of mTBI for US forces deployed to Afghanistan and Iraq in Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), and Operation New Dawn (OND).1 The estimated prevalence of mTBI among returning service members is quite high, ranging from 15.2% to 22.8%.2-4 Acute symptoms of mTBI include headaches, dizziness, fatigue, irritability, confusion, memory problems, and sleep disturbances.
 In some cases, blast exposure can harm the brain without producing any obvious acute symptoms.
-Blast-related symptoms can surface much later in such cases.
+Blast-related symptoms can surface much later in such cases.5

 Research provides evidence that blast exposure damages the structure of the brain.
-In one study, Yeoh and colleagues reported evidence that blast overpressure disrupts the blood-brain barrier in rats.
-The blood-brain barrier normally protects the brain from harmful chemicals and regulates the transport of molecules into and out of the brain.
-In a separate study, Meabon and colleagues found evidence that blast exposure in mice damages the blood-brain barrier and interferes with the brain's expression of a protein called tau.
-Using a swine model of blast-induced TBI, Ahmed and colleagues found evidence that blast exposure that blast exposure damages brain cells, compromises the permeability of blood vessels, and causes brain inflammation.
+In one study, Yeoh and colleagues reported evidence that blast overpressure disrupts the highly protective blood-brain barrier in rats.6 In a separate study, Meabon and colleagues found evidence that blast exposure in mice damages the blood-brain barrier and interferes with the brain's expression of a protein called tau.7 Using a swine model of blast-induced TBI, Ahmed and colleagues found evidence that blast exposure damages brain cells, compromises the permeability of blood vessels, and causes brain inflammation.8

 In a postmortem study of veterans exposed to blast and/or concussive injury, Goldstein and colleagues found evidence of a tau protein-linked degenerative brain disease known as chronic traumatic encephalopathy (CTE).
-Veterans' brain pathology was similar to that of athletes who had a history of repetitive concussive injury.
-In a separate postmortem study, Shively and colleagues compared the brains of blast-exposed military personnel with the brains of civilians who had no reported history of blast exposure (including cases with no TBI, cases with non-blast TBI, and cases with opioid abuse).
+Veterans' brain pathology was similar to that of athletes with a history of repetitive concussive injury.
+In another postmortem study, Shively and colleagues compared the brains of blast-exposed military personnel with the brains of civilians who had no reported history of blast exposure (including cases with no TBI, cases with non-blast TBI, and cases with opioid abuse).
 In the brains of the blast-exposed military personnel, they found a unique pattern of damage called interface astroglial scarring.
-The investigators concluded that this pattern of damage may be specific to blast and that it may explain persistent neuropsychiatric symptoms of blast TBI.
+The investigators concluded that this pattern of damage may be specific to blast and explain the persistent neuropsychiatric symptoms of blast TBI.

 In a study of 134 veterans, Robinson and colleagues found that close-range blast exposure was associated with altered brain connectivity, even when the blast exposure did not result in concussion symptoms at the time.
 In a study of 52 OEF/OIF veterans, Bazarian and colleagues found evidence that the severity of posttraumatic stress disorder (PTSD) is related to the severity of combat stress and structural brain changes, but not to a clinical diagnosis of mTBI.
-They concluded that blast exposure may induce subclinical brain injury and contribute to the onset of PTSD in a combat environment.
+They concluded that blast exposure may induce subclinical brain injury and contribute to the onset of PTSD in a combat environment.12